What does it take to be great?

 Except his own passion and ambition.

-After one put-down too many and losing his spot on the band, Andrew charged at Fletcher, was dragged out cursing his name and subsequently kicked out of Schaffer.
+After one put-down too many and losing his spot in the band, Andrew charged at Fletcher, was dragged out cursing his name and subsequently kicked out of Schaffer Conservatory.

 There’s a line to everything.